Ikechukwu-Miracle/alx-system_engineering-devops/0x00-shell_basics/README.md

-13-symbolic_link creates a symbolic link named '__ls__' in the current working directory 14-copy_html copies all the html files to the parent dir 100-lets_move moves all the file beginning with upper case to /tmp/u
+13-symbolic_link creates a symbolic link named '__ls__' in the current working directory 14-copy_html copies all the html files to the parent dir 100-lets_move moves all the file beginning with upper case to /tmp/u 101-clean_emacs deletes all files ending with ~ in the current working directory